floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_configuring_roles.md

 * Permissions on field level (Enterprise)
   * e.g. what fields in documents a user is allowed to see

-As with users, you can configure roles by using sgadmin, the [REST API](rest-api-internalusers) or the [Kibana Config GUI](configuration-gui).
+As with users, you can configure roles by using sgadmin, the [REST API](rest-api-internalusers) or the [Dashboards/Kibana Config GUI](configuration-gui).

 Users are assigned to Search Guard roles by using the roles mapping.
 We will first define our roles, and then map users to them in the next chapter.